 “Through my artistic practice I aim to highlight and explore the potential for a symbiotic existence between the various environments that we as humans are typically exposed to.
 Using the photographic medium, I investigate people’s innate desire to inhabit imagined space and question how this desire potentially impacts our relationship with physicality and self-awareness.
 I reflect on numerous spaces we must somehow learn co-exist with.
 The photoshopped images I make visually intersect natural spaces, digital realms, memory archives, and the human body.
 I invite the viewer to consider our existence with these intertwined spaces.”

-I. C. Contemporary is currently a volunteer based organization.
-Please consider a donation as with your support, we can ensure all featured artists are paid accordingly.
+IC Contemporary is currently a volunteer based organization.
+Please consider a donation as with your support, we can continue to support our emerging artists.

 A Charitable Tax receipt can not be provided as we are not a registered charity.